angular/angular/modules/angular2/docs/core/10_view.md

 * Views represent a running instance of a DOM View.
 This implies that while elements in a View can change properties, they can not change structurally.
 (Structural changes such as, adding or removing elements requires adding or removing child Views into ViewContainers).
-* View can have zero or more ViewPorts.
-A ViewPort is a marker in the DOM which allows the insertion of child Views.
+* View can have zero or more ViewContainers.
+A ViewContainer is a marker in the DOM which allows the insertion of child Views.
 * Views are created from a ProtoView.
 A ProtoView is a compiled DOM View which is efficient at creating Views.